gr-repo/ai-hello-world/README.md

 1. Scroll down to existing Codespaces you have created
 1. Click the "..."
 1. Select "Open in Visual Studio Code"
+1. This runs in a container on GitHub Codespaces outside of corporate networks.